ubccpsc/310/project/Deliverable3.md

 * Implementing a Web Server and a Frontend UI
 * Solving the course timetabling problem

 This deliverable will extend your solutions for D1 and D2 so you must continue to work with the same partner using the same repository.
-D3 is worth 7.5% of your final grade (15% of your total project grade).
 You will not have to hand anything in; we will automatically analyze your repo on every push between when the deliverable is released and the due date [specified here](../README.md#project-sprint-schedule).

 As with D1 and D2, functional correctness comprises 80% of your grade and coverage comprises 20%.